 Start off by evaluating your needs and your financial resources.
 For example, if you represent a small business with limited resources, you might not require a full stack of marketing automation features.
-Automating just email tasks may be the level of automation you require at this stage.
-Or if you are an enterprise sized business you may be looking to connect all of your tactics under the one platform to generate not only greater workflow efficiencies but also better reporting insights.
+Automating only email tasks may be the level of automation you require at this stage.
+Or if you are an enterprise sized business you may be looking to connect all of your tactics under the one platform to generate streamlined workflow efficiencies and better reporting insights.

 Often overlooked is the user experience of the platform you select.
-It should be intuitive and easy to use, otherwise, adoption will be low, and you won’t be able to drive better performance.
+It should be intuitive and easy to use, otherwise, adoption will be low, and you won’t be able to drive superior performance.

 2. Connect to your CRM for one source of truth

 There’s little point undertaking marketing activity without relating it to your CRM (customer relationship management) solution.
-Your CRM will house data that your marketing campaigns continually generate about your customers and prospects.
-This allows you to learn and customise at scale your marketing initiatives to a much higher degree.
+Your CRM should house data that your marketing campaigns continually generate about your customers and prospects.
+This allows you to learn and customise at scale your future marketing initiatives to a much higher degree.

 However, it is possible to integrate two non-native platforms, so they can share data back and forth.
 To execute this, you’ll need the assistance of an IT specialist to ensure the integration is fully set up and operating properly.